-On the afternoon of July 30, 2022, I was at the bike shop when my sister messaged me with the news our dad had passed.
-I remember thinking: “Well, I guess I’ll have to wait for them to be done with the work so that I can take my bike with me.
+On the afternoon of July 30, 2022, I was at the bicycle shop when my sister messaged me with the news our dad had passed.
+I remember thinking: “Well, I guess I’ll have to wait for them to be done with the work here so that I can take my bike with me.
 I sure as hell won’t be able to pick it up for many days”.
 While I waited, I started putting together a to-do list: Get airplane tickets, tell mom, pack for the trip, email my boss, etc.

 Of the five stages of grief, I think we all skipped right over the denial phase.
-I mean, the man had had Parkinson’s disease for more than twenty years.
+I mean, the man had had Parkinson’s disease for about twenty years.
 After a very recent episode where a respiratory arrest led to coma, tracheotomy, and getting a feeding tube, we knew it was a matter of time.
 Specially when the hospital decided to send him back to home hospice.

 What I wasn’t prepared for was the anger phase.

 First, Some Context

 My relationship with dad started dying the very first few minutes of January 1st, 2010.
 The lifelong series of events that culminated on that fateful night are too long for this essay, but I’ll try to summarize: To massively understate it, dad was not an easy person to get along with.
 A stern, and at times abusive father during childhood, dealing with him became even more difficult after his divorce from mom.
 It wasn’t until many years later, sometimes in the mid-90’s that we eased into a sort of cordial cease-fire.